Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/Milestone-3/git_understanding.md

 ### What did you learn from reviewing an open-source PR?

-- How in large projects such as Node, pull requests are formatted to a high standard whereas in smaller projects pull request quality suffers.
+- How in large projects such as Node (https://github.com/nodejs/node/commits/main/), pull requests are formatted to a high standard whereas in smaller projects pull request quality suffers.
 - There are so many pull requests in large, multi-dev projects, it is obvious why clear requests and issue tracking is extremely important.
-- Short sharp messages if critique is required with evidence of the change/fix made in response.
+- Noticed that people communicate with short sharp messages in pull request comments.
+If changes are required in response to a critique, evidence of the change being made is submitted in a comment for the assessor to review detailing what was changed and why.

 ## My own Pull Request: